seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 candidates were published under it, each with one clause naming what the project actually does. **That clause is mandatory** — a ticker with a price is a row the Boss cannot judge, and the description is the only thing here that is not arithmetic.

+**Every outside-list setup carries `ПОВЫШЕННЫЙ РИСК`, by construction and not by judgement:** its side, its entry and its levels rest on one day of one row, with no trend, no regime and no volatility measured behind them (§5), and the trade the engine knows least about may not read like the ones it knows most about.
+It prints its stop distance like every other setup (§2). **Measured 19.09:** the only `ЛОНГ` in `ИТОГ` was an outside-list coin that had traded a 46 % range that day, printed without a label beside six list setups built on ninety days of structure.

 **A dated catalyst strengthens a candidate and is not required to produce one.** The side is the candidate's own day (above); a dated event, where one exists, ranks the candidate first and